germankuber/KliverOnChain/deploy/README.md

 ## 🔧 Configuration

-The system uses `deployment_config.yml` for environment-specific configurations:
+The system uses the `deployment_config.yml` in this folder as the single source of truth for environment-specific configurations.
+Run the CLI from `deploy/` so it picks this file automatically.

 ```yaml
 environments: